Daarrik/kanji-guess-v2/README.md

-# Vanilla JS version of the same project.
+# *Roughly* a Vanilla JS version of the same project.

 ### `npm start`